 A first date is also an opportune time to learn more about what activities she’s always wanted to try but never has.
 This probing curiosity offers you the ability to seamlessly suggest a compelling second date activity that she’s bound to say “yes” to.
 It also sets you apart from other men she’s dating who haven’t learned to ask meaningful questions or listen to her answers — powerful stuff for converting a first date into a second date.

 The following questions to get to know someone are designed for a typical first date.
 I’m assuming that you don’t know this person very well, which is why I included a lot of background questions.

 However, if you happen to be going on a date with someone you already know, I have you covered there too.
 Check out my article on What to Talk About on a Date If You Already Know the Person.

-And now without further adieu, take a look a look below for the top 25 questions to ask a girl on a first date.
+And now without further adieu, take a look a look below for the top 25 first date questions to ask a woman on a date.

 Question #1: What is Your Favorite…?

 Ask her about some of her favorite things and use them to fuel your future date plans.
 Favorites can include:

 - Favorite food: Use this for restaurant planning on the third date.

 - Favorite animal: If she likes cats and dogs, maybe take her to a cat cafe (if you live near one), take her or your dog to a dog park, or volunteer at a local animal shelter.
 If she likes ducks, go for a walk near a pond where you can feed ducks for your second date.
 If she loves horses, horseback riding could be a future date plan, and so on.

 - Favorite Author: This is a great question is general, but also particularly enjoyable for sapiosexuals.